-Finding a good pair of cheap earbuds has almost become a lost art form.
-Not everyone has the money or the incentive to go out and spend hundreds of dollars on something that they are only going to use for casual listening or a commute to work.
+Finding a good pair of cheap earbuds is a lost art form, which is why we want to help you find the best earbuds under $50.
+Not everyone has the money or the incentive to spend hundreds of dollars—or even $100—on something just for casual listening or a commute to work.

-When it comes to convenience nothing beats being able to throw your headphones in your pocket until you need them again.
-Even the best over-the-ear headphones lack that level of portability.
-With earbuds, you used to have to sacrifice a great deal of quality if you wanted a sub-$50 pair of earbuds, but that isn’t necessarily the case anymore.
-So let’s get into it, here are some of our top picks for the best ‘buds fifty bucks can buy.
+When it comes to convenience, nothing beats throwing a pair of ‘buds into your pocket.
+Even the best over-ear headphones lack that level of portability.
+With earbuds, you used to have to sacrifice a great deal of quality for sub-$50 earbuds; fortunately, that isn’t necessarily the case anymore.
+So let’s get into it.
+Here are some of our top picks for the best ‘buds $50 can buy.

 Shure SE112-GRFull Review

 Fresh out of the box, the first thing you notice is the quality of the cable.
 The heavy duty wire ends in a 90-degree, 3.5mm jack and looks impossible to break.
 They max out at 105dB, which is right at the threshold of pain for most people (120dB), but I thought this was a good thing.
 It means you don’t have to max out your device to get a comfortable sound.
 If you’re looking to wear these in typical earbud style you’ll be a little surprised, since these have to be worn in an over-the-ear style.
 Though it may be odd, a lot of earbuds take this approach.
 Plus, it mitigates microphonics, which is when vibrations from the cable impede sound quality.